 From within an article, you can create a link to a specific heading in the same article.
 You can create the link like other links except with the following format:

-target-heading is the text of the heading that you want to link to, except it is all lowercase and spaces between words are replaced with hyphens.
-For example, here is the link:
+target-heading is the text of the heading that you want to link to, except it's all lowercase and spaces between words are replaced with hyphens.
+For example, here's the link: